fvlima/drf-viewset-profiler/README.md

 DRF_VIEWSET_PROFILER = {
     "DEFAULT_OUTPUT_GENERATION_TYPE": "drf_viewset_profiler.output.FileOutput",
     "DEFAULT_OUTPUT_LOCATION": "",
+    "ENABLE_SERIALIZER_PROFILER": True
 }
 ```

-There are two options to generate the profile information:

-#### DRF_VIEWSET_PROFILER
+#### DEFAULT_OUTPUT_GENERATION_TYPE
 - drf_viewset_profiler.output.FileOutput: generates the output in a txt file with the name of the profiled viewset
-- drf_viewset_profiler.output.StdOutput: generates the output in the console
+- drf_viewset_profiler.output.StdOutput: generates the output in the console (default)

 It's possible to customize by extending the BaseOuput class

 #### DEFAULT_OUTPUT_LOCATION
-- the location to generate the output file with the name of the view that will profiled
+- the location to generate the output file with the name of the view that will profiled (default is empty)

+#### ENABLE_SERIALIZER_PROFILER
+- profile the methods from the serializer vinculated with the viewset (default is True)

 #### Output example